-(9) Check that aileron spring feel unit centres control columns accurately when they are deflected $\frac{1}{2}$ inch from centre and released.
+(9) Check that the aileron spring feel unit centres the control column accurately when the control column is deflected $\frac{1}{2}$ in. from the centre and then released.

-(10) Repeat operation (8) after rest periods of one, three and five minutes, then check that:-
+(10) Repeat operation (8) after rest periods of one, three and five minutes, then check that:

-- (a) the initial control column load does not increase after one minute rest. - (b) the control column load does not exceed a maximum of 6 lb after a rest period of five minutes.
+(a) the initial control column load does not increase after one minute rest

+(b) the control column load does not exceed a maximum of 6 lb after a rest period of five minutes.